-After her husband, Todd Nagel, was diagnosed with advanced melanoma in 2001, "He fought for five years," recalled his wife, Linda.
-“We traveled the country so that Todd could try different treatments and take part in clinical trials.
-I believe — as did Todd — that these efforts extended his life."
-Todd lost his battle in September, 2006, at the age of 42; their son Ryan was just three at the time.
+After Todd Nagel was diagnosed with advanced melanoma in 2001, “he fought for five years,” recalls his wife, Linda.
+“We traveled the country so Todd could try different treatments and take part in clinical trials.
+I believe — as did Todd — that these efforts extended his life.”
+Nevertheless, Todd lost his battle in September 2006.
+He was only 42, and their son, Ryan, was just 3 years old.

-After his death, said Linda, "I wanted to have a day to celebrate him, for people who knew him, and even people who didn’t."
-She added, "I wanted to set a good example for my son.
-Though I couldn't bring Todd back, I could do something to raise awareness about melanoma, so other people wouldn’t have to go through what we did.”
+After his death, Linda decided to channel her grief into helping others.
+“I wanted to have a day to celebrate him, for people who knew him and even for those who didn’t,” she says.
+She also wanted to set a good example for their son and others.
+“Though I couldn't bring Todd back, I could do something to raise awareness about melanoma, so other people wouldn’t have to go through what we did.”

 Her husband had loved golf.
 In fact, the Nagels lived on a golf course in the Minneapolis suburb of Shakopee, Minnesota.
 A golfing event seemed like the perfect way to honor Todd’s memory and raise funds for melanoma research.
 After speaking with Todd’s oncologist, Linda chose The Skin Cancer Foundation to be the recipient of her fundraising efforts.